kubevela/catalog/addons/example/readme.md

 - definitions/: contains the X-Definition yaml/cue files.
 - template/:
   - `parameter.cue` to expose parameters.
 It will be converted to JSON schema and rendered in UI forms.
+  - YAML files not using any parameters and to be applied directly.
-  - Other CUE template files that can read `parameter.XXX` in `parameter.cue`.
+  - CUE template files that can read `parameter.XXX` in `parameter.cue`.
     Note that the first level key must be unique to avoid conflict.
-    Anything under that should be rendered into applicable resources, e.g. Deployment.
-  - Other YAML files not using any parameters and to be applied directly.
+    Basically the CUE template file will be combined with `parameter.cue` to render a resource.